mattrussi/gitlab-com-runbooks/docs/patroni-ci/README.md

    CI Patroni nodes and confirm they are correctly registering in consul under DNS `ci-db-replica.service.consul` - for example

-2. Remove `additional_service_names` from
+2. Revert the `port_service_name_overrides` in
-   `roles/gstg-base-db-patroni-main.json` so that Main nodes stop registering in Consul for `ci-db-replica.service.consul`
+   `roles/gstg-base-db-patroni-main.json` to `idle-ci-db-replica` so that Main nodes stop registering in Consul for `ci-db-replica.service.consul` in Consul for `ci-db-replica.service.consul`
 3. Remove `/etc/consul/conf.d/recovering-ci-db-replica*.json` from CI Patroni
    nodes as this is no longer needed and Chef won't clean this up for you